Belize: Early colonial period (1506–1862)

-Spanish conquistadors explored the land and declared it part of the Spanish Empire, but they failed to settle the territory because of its lack of resources and the hostile tribes of the Yucatán.
+Spanish conquistadors explored the land and declared it part of the Spanish Empire, but they failed to settle the territory because of its lack of resources and the tribes of the Yucatán defending their land.

-English pirates sporadically visited the coast of what is now Belize, seeking a sheltered region from which they could attack Spanish ships (see English settlement in Belize) and cut logwood (Haematoxylum campechianum) trees.
-The first British permanent settlement was founded around 1716, nearly 200 years after the Spanish had initially arrived, in what became the Belize District, and during the 18th century, established a system using enslaved Africans to cut logwood trees.
+English pirates, known as buccaneers, sporadically visited the coast of what is now Belize, seeking a sheltered region from which they could attack Spanish ships (see English settlement in Belize) and cut logwood (Haematoxylum campechianum) trees.
+The first British permanent settlement was founded around 1716, in what became the Belize District, and during the 18th century, established a system using enslaved Africans to cut logwood trees.
 This yielded a valuable fixing agent for clothing dyes, and was one of the first ways to achieve a fast black before the advent of artificial dyes.
 The Spanish granted the British settlers the right to occupy the area and cut logwood in exchange for their help suppressing piracy.

-The British first appointed a superintendent over the Belize area in 1786.
-Before then the British government had not recognized the settlement as a colony for fear of provoking a Spanish attack.
-The delay in government oversight allowed the settlers to establish their own laws and forms of government.
-During this period, a few successful settlers gained control of the local legislature, known as the Public Meeting, as well as of most of the settlement's land and timber.
+The British government did not recognize the settlement as a colony for fear of provoking a Spanish attack.
+This delay in government oversight enabled the settlers to establish their own laws and forms of government.
+During this period, a few settlers gained control of the local legislature, known as the Public Meeting, as well as of most of the settlement's land and timber.
+The British did not appoint their first superintendent over the Belize area until 1786.

 Throughout the 18th century, the Spanish attacked Belize every time war broke out with Britain.
-The Battle of St. George's Caye was the last of such military engagements, in 1798, between a Spanish fleet and a small force of Baymen and their slaves.
+The Battle of St. George's Caye was the last of such military engagements, in 1798, between a Spanish fleet and a force of Baymen and their slaves.
 From 3 to 5 September, the Spaniards tried to force their way through Montego Caye shoal, but were blocked by defenders.
 Spain's last attempt occurred on 10 September, when the Baymen repelled the Spanish fleet in a short engagement with no known casualties on either side.
 The anniversary of the battle has been declared a national holiday in Belize and is celebrated to commemorate the "first Belizeans" and the defence of their territory taken from the Spanish empire.